NCAS-CMS/cms-website/_drafts/puma2.md

   It should return one of the login nodes, e.g. ```ln01```.
   If it returns a message like ```[WARN] ln03: (ssh failed)``` then something has gone wrong with the ssh setup.

 #### iv.
-Configure access to JASMIN
+(Optional) Configure access to JASMIN

-If you want to be able to submit jobs to JASMIN (e.g. for JDMA), you need to set up ssh access.
+If you want to be able to submit jobs to JASMIN (e.g. for [data migration to JDMA](https://cms.ncas.ac.uk/unified-model/jdma), you need to set up ssh access.
 This assumes you already had JASMIN access on old PUMA.
-***If not: link to instructions***

-We need to login to JASMIN via login2 now.

 * Edit your ```.ssh/config``` file and replace ```login1``` with ```login2```, e.g.
   ````